senorihl/senorihl.github.io/_posts/2020-03-13-elections-in-france-my-contribution-for-lemonde-fr.md

 layout: post
 published: true
 title: Elections in France — My contribution for LeMonde.fr
-subtitle: Just some links to get all the work I've done on LeMonde.fr election pages
+description: Just some links to get all the work I've done on LeMonde.fr election pages
 date: '2020-03-13'
 tags:
   - PHP